Healthcare in Iraq: Funding and fees

-During its last decade, the regime of Saddam Hussein cut health funding by 90 percent, contributing to a substantial deterioration in health care.
+During the last decade of Saddam Hussein's regime, the United Nations imposed sanctions on Iraq, which greatly limited the importation of medicine and medical equipment into Iraq, with some Iraqi hospitals unable to even hand out basic anti-biotics.
 During that period, maternal mortality increased nearly threefold, and the salaries of medical personnel decreased drastically.
 Medical facilities, which in 1980 were among the best in the Middle East, deteriorated.
 Conditions were especially serious in the south, where malnutrition and water-borne diseases became common in the 1990s.
 In 2005 the incidence of typhoid, cholera, malaria, and tuberculosis was higher in Iraq than in comparable countries.
 The conflict of 2003 destroyed an estimated 12 percent of hospitals and Iraq's two main public health laboratories.
 In 2004 some improvements occurred.
 Using substantial international funds, some 240 hospitals and 1,200 primary health centers were operating, shortages of some medical materials had been alleviated, the training of medical personnel had begun, and the inoculation of children was widespread.
 However, sanitary conditions in hospitals remained unsatisfactory, trained personnel and medications were in short supply, and health care remained largely unavailable in regions where violent insurgency continued.
 In 2005 there were 15 hospital beds, 6.3 doctors, and 11 nurses per 10,000 population.
 Plans called for US$1.5 billion of the national budget to be spent on health care in 2006.

-The cost of admission to a public hospital was set at 500 dinars in the 1980s and has not been increased since.
+During the 1980s, Iraqi Healthcare had been free, but as sanctions crippled Iraq, it was changed, with 500 Dinars being the admission fee into public hospitals.
 This was supposed to cover the cost of all treatment.
 In February 2016 all public hospitals in Iraq began to charge patients for individual services.
 The healthcare budget for 2016 has been cut by about 25%.